bnb-chain/tokens-info/PULL_REQUEST_TEMPLATE.md

 * `asset` must be your token's symbol
 * `assetMap` must be your token's symbol without suffix
+* `market` must be `ALTS` or `FIAT`.
+It determines which market the pair will be listed in when this token is the quote symbol.
 * `display`'s default value is `true`, which means the information will be available in the explorer

 The following contacts are supported in `contact`: